wpaccessibility/wp-a11y-docs/docs/topics/documenting-accessibility/accessibility-txt.md

 Examples:

+{: .callout  .example }
-* “This theme was designed and developed with accessibility best practices in mind, following WCAG 2.2 guidelines.”
+“This theme was designed and developed with accessibility best practices in mind, following WCAG 2.2 guidelines.”

+{: .callout  .example }
-* “We are committed to making our plugins usable by as many people as possible, including those using assistive technologies.”
+“We are committed to making our plugins usable by as many people as possible, including those using assistive technologies.”

 ### Quick Information